qbap/a7-ios7-downgrader/README.md

 bluetooth** tested working with airpods 2nd gen

-app store when unjailbroken on ios 7.0.4-7.1.2
+~~app store when unjailbroken on ios 7.0.4-7.1.2~~ might work on latest commit regardless

 # not tested